-The tower is capped with eight 4" Curved Strips, which are attached to the Circular Girder 27 with Angle Brackets.
-At their upper ends, four of the Curved Strips are attached by Angle Brackets to a Bush Wheel 29, in the boss of which is an 8" Rod 30 that carries two 11" and a 3" Flanged Wheel.
-Flanged Wheels terminus platform, but the driving Motor is bolted direct to the baseboard as shown.
-The model is accommodated underneath the lift mechanism is shown in detail in Figs. 10.12d, The lift operating gear at the base The base that 10.12e, and 10.12f.
+The tower is capped with eight 4" Curved\Strips, which are attached to the Circular Girder 27 with Angle Brackets.
+At their upper ends, four of the Curved Strips are attached by Angle Brackets to a Bush Wheel 29, in the boss of which is an 8" Rod 30 that carries two 11⁄2" Flanged Wheel.

-30 carries a pennant held between two be cut from stiff paper or card and painted cut from stiff paper end Rod At its upper ears.
-The penr in gay colours.
+At its upper end Rod 30 carries a pennant held between two ars.
+The pennant can be cut from stiff paper or card and painted gay colours.
 Collars.